-- remove the striping on unstriped by using lfs setstripe with a count of 1; - set the striping on striped to the optimal (i.e. system-selected) striping by setting a count of -1; - the defstriped directory should be left at its default settings for comparison.
+- remove the striping on unstriped by using a stripe count of 1, i.e. lfs setstripe -c 1; - set the striping on striped to the optimal (i.e. system-selected) striping by setting a count of -1; - the defstriped directory should be left at its default settings for comparison.